A crop of widows in Nyanza are breaking the last Aids barrier by rebuffing a long held cultural practice reports Charles Aboge.

 “It involves forced ritual sex seen as a form of cleansing and the women are often harassed”

-In some cases, some of the widows either get infected with the Aids virus or help spread it.
+In some cases, some of the widows either get infected with the Aids virus or help spread it by using sex toys.
 However, inheritance is taking new dimension as some Luo elders at the village level in Siaya are allegedly encouraging some widows suspected to be HIV positive to hire commercial inheritors at an exorbitant fee.

 Father Oluoch who works with the defiant widows, has expressed concern over the number of “commercial inheritors christened “joter” who are too costly to hire since they demand a balanced diet and huge “ugali” on top of the inheritance fee before engaging in ritual sex even with the corpse before burial.